International sanctions during the Russo-Ukrainian war: Efforts to lift sanctions

+Some efforts were made to try to lift sanctions.

 France announced in January 2016 that it wanted to lift the sanctions in mid-2016.
 Earlier, U.S. Secretary of State John Kerry mentioned a possible lifting of sanctions.

-In June 2016, the French Senate voted to urge its government to "gradually and partially" lift the EU sanctions on Russia, although the vote was non-binding.

-However, in September 2016, the EU extended its sanctions, for another six months, against Russian officials and pro-Moscow separatists in Ukraine.
-An EU asset freeze on ex-Ukrainian president Viktor Yanukovych was upheld by the bloc's courts.
-On 13 March 2017, the EU extended the asset freeze and travel bans on 150 people until September 2017.
-The sanctions include Yanukovych and senior members of his administration.

 As Trump's National Security Advisor, Michael T. Flynn was an important link in the connections between Putin and Trump in the "Ukraine peace plan", an unofficial plan "organized outside regular diplomatic channels....at the behest of top aides to President Putin".
 This plan, aimed at easing the sanctions imposed on Russia, progressed from Putin and his advisors to Ukrainian politician Andrey Artemenko, Felix Sater, Michael Cohen, and Flynn, where he would have then presented it to Trump.
 The New York Times reported that Sater delivered the plan "in a sealed envelope" to Cohen, who then passed it on to Flynn in February 2017, just before his resignation.

-On 19 June 2017, the EU again extended sanctions for another year that prohibit EU businesses from investing in Crimea, and which target tourism and imports of products from Crimea.

 In November 2017, the Secretary General of the Council of Europe Thorbjørn Jagland said that the Council of Europe considered lifting the sanctions on Russia due to concerns that Russia may leave the organization, which would be "a big step back for Europe".
 Jagland was also criticized of "caving in to blackmail" by other Council members for his conciliatory approach to Russia.

-On 9 October 2018, the council's parliamentary assembly voted to postpone the decision on whether Russia's voting rights should be restored.

 On 8 March 2019, the Italian prime minister Giuseppe Conte stated that Italy is working on lifting the sanctions, which "the ruling parties in Rome say are ineffective and hurt the Italian economy".